open-telemetry/opentelemetry.io/content/en/docs/concepts/otel-concepts.md

 ### Span Context

 Span Context provides specific context about the trace and span using two
 identifiers: Trace ID and Span ID.
-Each Span is identified by a unique ID called a Span ID.
+Each Span is identified by an ID that is unique within a Trace called a Span ID.
 A Span uses a Trace ID to identify the relationship between span and its trace.
 A string represents the Span ID.
 A Span requires Span Context to travel across service and process boundaries.

 ### Attributes